jurelik/staylow/README.md

 ## Init
 ```
 const sl = require('staylow');
+sl.options({
+  defaultPrompt: String // (defaults to '> ')
+  globalMask: String // set the mask used for muted input (defaults to '*')
+  logOnEnter: String // 'true' or 'false', change default behavior on 'enter' keypress (defaults to 'true')
+});
 sl.defaultPrompt('> '); // set defaultPrompt
 sl.setMask('*'); // set the mask used for muted input (defaults to '*');
 ```